Beyond Static Uncertainty: Modeling Temporal Uncertainty Dynamics for Probabilistic Time Series Forecasting: Experimental Details

 \subsection{Implementation Details}

-\paragraph{Model Architecture} The LSG-VAE is built upon a standard encoder-decoder architecture.
+\paragraph{Model Architecture} The VolDy-VAE is built upon a standard encoder-decoder architecture.
 To ensure a fair comparison with the primary baseline $K^2$VAE~\cite{Wu2025K2VAE}, we adopt the same patching strategy (patch length $P=24$) and a lightweight MLP-based encoder.
-The core innovation lies in the {Location-Scale Decoder}.
-Unlike standard VAEs that typically output a single reconstruction vector, our decoder features a dual-head structure to explicitly model heteroscedasticity.
-Specifically, the decoder bifurcates into two parallel branches: a {Location Head}, which utilizes a linear projection layer to output the location parameter $\boldsymbol{\mu}_t$, and a {Scale Head}, which employs a linear layer followed by a \texttt{Softplus} activation to output the scale parameter $\boldsymbol{\sigma}_t$.
-This design allows the model to maximize the heteroscedastic Gaussian Likelihood $\mathcal{L}_{\text{NLL}}$ as detailed in Eq.~\eqref{eq:ob}.
+The core innovation lies in the {Location-Scale Decoder with Volatility Dynamics}.
+Unlike standard VAEs that output a single reconstruction vector, our decoder features a dual-head structure with a recurrent volatility module.
+Specifically, the decoder consists of: a {Location Head}, which utilizes a linear projection layer to output the location parameter $\boldsymbol{\mu}_t$; and a {Scale Head with Volatility Dynamics}, which employs a single-layer GRU to maintain a volatility hidden state $\mathbf{h}_t^{\mathrm{vol}}$, followed by a linear layer and \texttt{Softplus} activation to output the scale parameter $\boldsymbol{\sigma}_t$.
+The GRU hidden dimension is set equal to the latent dimension $D$, adding minimal computational overhead.
+This design captures the temporal evolution and persistence of volatility regimes while maximizing the heteroscedastic Gaussian Likelihood $\mathcal{L}_{\text{NLL}}$ as detailed in Eq.~(10) in the main text.

-\paragraph{Training Protocol} We implement LSG-VAE using PyTorch~\cite{paszke2019pytorch}.
+\paragraph{Training Protocol} We implement VolDy-VAE using PyTorch~\cite{paszke2019pytorch}.
 All experiments are conducted on a single {NVIDIA GeForce RTX 4090 GPU} (24GB).
 The model is optimized using the {Adam} optimizer with an initial learning rate of $10^{-3}$ (dataset-specific adjustments are made within the range $[10^{-4}, 10^{-3}]$).
 We use a batch size of 32 by default.
 The training objective is the ELBO, comprising the Location-Scale NLL loss (reconstruction \& prediction) and the KL divergence term.
 We train the model for a maximum of 50 epochs with an early stopping strategy (patience=10).
-To facilitate reproducibility, the source code and configuration files are available at \url{https://anonymous.4open.science/r/LSG-VAE}.
+To facilitate reproducibility, the source code and configuration files are available at \href{https://github.com/wangyijunlyy/VolDy-VAE}{\texttt{wangyijunlyy/VolDy-VAE}}.

+For the plug-in transferability experiments, each base/VolDy pair uses the same data split, forecasting horizon, six-seed evaluation protocol, optimizer family, and early-stopping rule.
+Table~\ref{tab:plugin_details} summarizes the intended change; it does not claim identical parameter counts across all backbones.